 In the case of a positive finding of plagiarism by ASTM's investigation, ASTM will notify in writing the author(s), as well as the authors' funding institution and/or employer, of the allegations and subsequent positive findings.
 If the paper is still under review, it will be rejected.
-If the paper or book chapter has already been published by ASTM, it will be retracted with a retraction statement to explain why it was retracted.
+If the paper or book chapter has already been published by ASTM, a message will be included in the digital version in the ASTM Standards and Engineering Digital Library (SEDL) indicating that the paper was found to be in violation of the ASTM plagiarism policy and a notice indicating the paper was RETRACTED, and an explanation as to why it was retracted will be inserted into any print versions with future sales.
 Additionally, ASTM will forward the submission to RETRACTION WATCH (http://retractionwatch.com).